 When it comes to emergencies, the needs of a child differ from those of an adult.
 That’s why our Pediatric Emergency Department stands separate from our Trauma Center.
 Our providers are board certified in either pediatric medicine, emergency medicine or both.
 Team members, most who have extensive experience in pediatric care, understand the nuances of treating children in these situations.

 The Percutaneous Coronary Catheterization Intervention Center provides expedited heart care for patients suffering from a heart attack.
 The time it takes for an angioplasty to be performed once a heart patient arrives at a hospital is call door-to-balloon time.
-Columbus Regional Health doctors have reduced this time to around 60 minutes, which is far below the national average.
+Piedmont Columbus Regional doctors have reduced this time to around 60 minutes, which is far below the national average.